manbavaran/VeganLens/README.md

-# 🥬 GreenScan
+# 🥬 VeganLens

 **A simple scanner that tells you whether your food is vegan — powered by OCR and ingredient matching.**

 ---

-## 📌 What is GreenScan?
+## 📌 What is VeganLens?

-GreenScan is a lightweight AI-powered tool that uses OCR to extract text from ingredient labels and determines whether the food is vegan.
+VeganLens is a lightweight AI-powered tool that uses OCR to extract text from ingredient labels and determines whether the food is vegan.
 It detects animal-derived substances based on a keyword-matching system and provides clear feedback for plant-based consumers.

 ---